 In 1976, after a series of odd jobs, she purchased an old car and left Arkansas to go to New York where she heard there were a lot of artists.
 She traveled from the hills of north Arkansas through the hills of north Mississippi and Alabama and into the hills of north Georgia where her car broke down.
 She felt lucky to find work there as a waitress.
 Within a few weeks she met Mike, a carpenter.
 They married a year later.

 In l986 with encouragement from her family, she fulfilled a life-long dream and began to devote her days (and many nights) to painting.
 Her creative outpouring became a business as she began exhibiting in galleries and museums throughout the region.
-Within a short time, her works were sought by collectors throughout the United States and in Europe.
+Within a short time, her works were sought by collectors throughout the United States and Europe, as well as being exhibited in New York on a regular basis.
+In 2016 Sarah became a widow and began the task of forging a “new normal” in her life and work.

-Without formal training and without the influence of the mainstream art world, Rakes is considered a “contemporary folk/outsider” artist.
+Without formal training and without the influence of the mainstream art world, Sarah Rakes is considered a “contemporary folk” artist.
 Her works exude a concern with growing things and a love for animals in nature.
-Uniquely mounted in hand-made frames constructed by her husband and painted by Rakes, her works have a rare quality of craftsmanship.
-These special frames contain her exhilarating combination of colors through which she explores the universal wisdom she wishes to express.
-Rakes has synthesized her rural experiences into powerful images that speak a primal language.
+Uniquely mounted in hand-made frames constructed by her late husband and her daughter, and painted by Sarah, her works have a distinctive quality of craftsmanship.
+These special frames contain her exhilarating combination of colors through which she explores the universal wisdom she expresses.
+Sarah Rakes has synthesized her rural experiences into powerful images that speak a primal language.